 2016 MotoAmerica KTM RC Cup Champion, 2019 British Motostar (Moto3) Champion, MotoAmerica Supersport podium finisher, and 2021 Daytona 200 winner Brandon Paasch;

 2012 Daytona 200 winner and 2010 AMA Pro Supersport West Champion Joey Pascarella;

 2016 MotoAmerica Superstock 600 Champion and MotoAmerica Supersport podium finisher Bryce Prince;

-AMA Pro and Canadian National race winner Chris Peris;
+AMA Pro and Canadian National race winner and multi-time N2/WERA National Endurance Champion Chris Peris;

-2015 MotoAmerica Superstock 600 Champion, MotoAmerica Supersport race winner, and Moto2 World Championship podium finisher Joe Roberts;
+2015 MotoAmerica Superstock 600 Champion, MotoAmerica Supersport race winner, and Moto2 World Championship pole position winner and podium finisher Joe Roberts;

-MotoAmerica Supersport podium finisher and 2019 AFM Champion Jayson Uribe;
+MotoAmerica Supersport podium finisher and World Superbike competitor Jayson Uribe;

 2017 MotoAmerica KTM RC Cup Championship runner-up, 2018 MotoAmerica Junior Cup Championship runner-up, and MotoAmerica Supersport podium finisher Cory Ventura;

 former AMA Pro Superbike Rookie of the Year, Chinese Superbike Championship race winner and MotoAmerica Supersport podium finisher Cory West;

 MotoAmerica Junior Cup and Superbike Cup race winner Ashton Yates;